Mohammed-Taysser/Gutenberry/docs/extend.md

 [homepage]: <https://mohammed-taysser.github.io/Gutenberry/>

-# Extend and customise HTML5 Boilerplate
+# Extend and customise GuttenBerry

-Here is some useful advice for how you can make your project with HTML5 Boilerplate even better.
+Here is some useful advice for how you can make your project with GuttenBerry even better.
 We don't want to include it all by default, as not everything fits with everyone's needs.

 * [App Stores](#app-stores)